Links Between Air Quality and Economic Growth

 Additionally, achieving compliance with air quality standards could improve the economy by attracting more businesses to the area, evidenced by the potential addition of 1,900 jobs and an increase in industry output by $229 million related to ozone standards alone.

-This correlation between air quality and economic growth is vital, demonstrating that better air quality directly boosts public health and strengthens economic productivity in Pittsburgh.
+This correlation between AQ and economic growth is vital, demonstrating that better air quality directly boosts public health and strengthens economic productivity in Pittsburgh.

 air quality world economic forum